jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-patterns widely differ across our data contributors,3 but this view of what we know for sure has remained stable and representative over the years.Figure 6 paints a clear picture of what has been the biggest pain point for everyone this year.
+patterns widely differ across our data contributors,3 but this view of what we know for sure has remained stable and representative over the years.
+Figure 6 paints a clear picture of what has been the biggest pain point for everyone this year.
 This 180% increase in the exploitation of vulnerabilities